peterhinch/micropython-nano-gui/DRIVERS.md

 # Precaution before instantiating framebuf.
 The next line creates the buffer.
 ssd = SSD(spi, pcs, pdc, prst, 96)  # Create a display instance
 ```
-The directory `color_setup` contains example files for various displays.
+The directory `setup_examples` contains examples for various displays.
 These
 are named by graphics chip ID followed by host, thus `ssd1306_pyb.py` is for an
 SSD1306 based display connected to a Pyboard.
 Files may be adapted and copied
 to `color_setup.py` on the target's root.
 The section in this doc for the